REEXAMINING

 The Social, Humanitarian, and Cultural Committee (SOCHUM) is the United Nations’ third committee, offering delegates a platform to engage with the normative foundations of the international system.
 As a General Assembly committee, SOCHUM centers debate on principles, accountability, and the role of states in shaping global standards that influence behavior far beyond the conference room.
 It is a forum where diplomacy is driven not by power alone, but by legitimacy, persuasion, and moral authority.

-This committee challenges delegates to think critically about the limits of international action and the responsibilities that accompany global influence.
-Through structured debate, SOCHUM encourages delegates to refine their advocacy abilities and is ideal for delegates who are interested in the power of ideas, the evolution of international norms, and the role of diplomacy in shaping collective global standards.
+This committee challenges delegates to think critically about the limits of international action and the responsibilities that accompany influence.
+Via structured debate, SOCHUM encourages delegates to refine their advocacy and is ideal for delegates interested in the ideas and evolution of norms.

 COMMITTEE DAIS